zeon-studio/open-hr/readme.md

 ---

-## 📝 Customization

-This template has been designed with a lot of customization options in mind.
-You can customize almost anything you want, including:

-### 👉 Site Config

-You can change the site title, base URL, language, theme, plugins, and more from the `hugo.toml` file.

-### 👉 Site Params

-You can customize all the parameters from the `config/_default/params.toml` file.
-This includes the logo, favicon, search, SEO metadata, and more.

-### 👉 Colors and Fonts

-You can change the colors and fonts from the `data/theme.json` file.
-This includes the primary color, secondary color, font family, and font size.

-### 👉 Social Links

-You can change the social links from the `data/social.json` file.
-Add your social links here, and they will automatically be displayed on the site.

----

 ## 🚀 Build And Deploy

 After you finish your development, you can build or deploy your project.
 Let's see the process: